CalvinNeo/CFortranTranslator/README.md

 This translator is not intended to improve existing codes, but to make convenience for those who need features of C++ and remain fortran traits as much as possible.

+## Features

+1. Convert Fortran90/Fortran77 code to C++14
+2. Parse codes mixed with fixed form and free form automaticlly
+3. C++ implemetation of some Fortran's type and functions
+4. Generated C++ code remains abstract level of the origin code e.g. implied-do will not expand to a for-loop directly, but to a `IOLambda` struct

 ## License
 The whole project, including both the translator itself and fortran standrad library implementation is distributed under GNU GENERAL PUBLIC LICENSE Version 2